arcus/education_modules/intro_to_python/intro_to_python.md

 Both of these methods do essentially the same thing (and note that we've also used the alias `plt` for `pyplot`).
 The first option is more readable (that is, it's a little clearer what the code is doing), while the second option is a little faster to type out.
 In either case, you **don't** need to type out `matplotlib.plt()`; if you want to use `pyplot` going forward, you would only need to type `plt`.
 This is nice, because `pyplot` is actually a module in the `matplotlib` package, and so to use, for example, the `plot()` function from `pyplot`, now we only need to write the code `plt.plot()`.

 <div class = "help">
 If you're thoroughly confused now by libraries, packages, and modules, that's understandable!
-It take some time to sort it out.
+It can take some time to sort it all out.
 Just remember that functions and variables can be grouped together into modules, which can themselves be grouped into packages and libraries.
 And when in doubt, Google can help!
 Just search for "Python import" and the module/packages that you want to use.
 </div>